 Because propranolol blocks the effects of adrenaline on the heart and other tissue that contains beta receptors, it can also mask the physical effects of hypoglycemia.

-Because of this, people with diabetes should use extra caution when using nonselective beta blockers such as propranolol and should only take propranolol under a doctor’s care.
+Because of this, people with diabetes should use extra caution when using nonselective beta blockers such as propranolol and should only take propranolol under a healthcare provider’s care.

 Propranolol and other beta blockers can reduce blood pressure to your extremities, resulting in cold, numb hands and/or feet.
 This is a fairly well-known but rare side effect of propranolol that’s called drug-related Raynaud’s phenomenon.

-While a mild drop in the temperature of your hands and feet is usually nothing to feel concerned about, it’s important to contact your doctor if your hands and/or feet feel numb, painful or overly cold after using propranolol.
+While a mild drop in the temperature of your hands and feet is usually nothing to feel concerned about, it’s important to contact your healthcare provider if your hands and/or feet feel numb, painful or overly cold after using propranolol.

-As with other serious side effects of propranolol, if you experience severe nausea, vomiting or diarrhea, you should contact your doctor as soon as possible.
+As with other serious side effects of propranolol, if you experience severe nausea, vomiting or diarrhea, you should contact your healthcare provider as soon as possible.

 Propranolol is a nonselective beta blocker, meaning it affects beta receptors both in the heart and in other organs.